Seven-Figure Dropshipper Paul Lee's Facebook Ads Formula

 Creating a Product Page and Product Video

 Paul: My first approach would… If I determined this product would be test-worthy, I would go ahead and do the product page and then go into the video.
 I like to aim for less than two hours total for all those things.
-And then I go into Facebook ads.
+And then I go into Facebook ads and working on getting things right for Facebook Ads formula.

 Jessica: I’m interested because you’re the first merchant to talk about product pages when we’re talking about Facebook ads.
 Can you say a little bit about how you would build this product page before the ad?